 Extension Division Program: Year 1

-Audrey Dunn, LCSW and Danny Yu, LCSW, Co-Chairs
+Audrey Dunn, LCSW, Chair

 Foundations of Psychodynamic Clinical Work in Community Mental Health Settings

-This 18-week course is designed for early career and experienced clinicians practicing in diverse community mental health and social work settings who wish to strengthen their theoretical foundation.
+This 17-week course is designed for early career and experienced clinicians practicing in diverse community mental health and social work settings who wish to strengthen their theoretical foundation.
 We welcome those who are interested in understanding how psychodynamic thinking can be applied in relevant ways to enhance effective and gratifying work.
 We also welcome those who are willing to question established notions of psychodynamic thinking so that we become more relevant to the communities we serve.

 As clinicians in public and community settings, we often feel devalued and challenged by complicated circumstances in our clients’ lives and limited resources to help them.
 Many of our agencies cannot offer the space to think together, to support and understand our work experiences.